Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: The Minimum Latency Problem

-Let $S$ be an MLP feasible solution presented in Figure \ref{fig:solucao_viavel} and its sequence of visited customers in Figure \ref{fig:custos_acumulados}.
-Thus, the total latency (cost value) of $S$, or $f(S)$, is the sum of all 11 latencies of each customers of $S$, which, in short, has cumulative costs, while in a TSP solution, the costs are a simple sum of all arcs of the solution.
+As an example, consider $s$ as an MLP feasible solution presented in Fig.~\ref{fig:solucao_viavel} and its sequence of visited customers in Fig.~\ref{fig:custos_acumulados}.
+Thus, the total latency (cost value) of $s$, or $f(s)$, is 297.

-Regarded in \cite{Salehipour2011}, another MLP approach does not account the return to the depot as part of the solution, thus, it searchs for a Hamiltonian path instead.
-An illustrative example, following the same format displayed in Figure \ref{fig:solucao_viavel-exemplo}, is shown in Figure \ref{fig:solucao_viavel-exemplo-path} for this MLP version, where the same scenario was used to clearly indicate the differences between the two MLP versions.
+Besides the Hamiltonian circuit definition, \cite{Salehipour2011} considered an MLP variant whose objective is to find a Hamiltonian path ($i_0, i_1,\ldots,i_n$) in $G$, which starts at the depot ($i_0=0$), that minimizes $\sum_{k=1}^{n}l(i_k)$.
+In Fig.~\ref{fig:custos_acumulados}, the $f(s)$ for this variant corresponds to 246.

-In a general context, MLP is recognized much harder than TSP, since minor changes in the sequence of visited customers of an MLP solution can propagate major non-local changes in its general structure \cite{Blum1994}.
-MLP is proven as $\mathcal{NP}$-Hard for general metric spaces or for Euclidian spaces in \cite{Sahni1976}.
-In the literature, the MLP is also known as Traveling Repairman Problem \cite{Afrati1986}, Delivery Man Problem \cite{Fischetti1993}, Cumulative Traveling Salesman Problem \cite{Bianco1993} and School Bus Driver Problem \cite{Chaudhuri2003}.
+Despite its simple definition, the MLP was proven $\mathcal{NP}$-hard for general metric spaces in~\cite{Sahni1976}.
+The MLP is a Traveling Salesman Problem (TSP) variant, and it is known under different names: Traveling Repairman Problem \citep{Afrati1986}, Delivery Man Problem \citep{Fischetti1993}, Cumulative Traveling Salesman Problem \citep{Bianco1993} and School Bus Driver Problem \citep{Chaudhuri2003}.
+In a general context, MLP is recognized being much harder than TSP, since minor changes in the sequence of visited customers in an MLP solution can propagate major non-local changes in its general structure~\citep{Blum1994}.

-Many real-life applications are associated to the MLP because of its customer viewpoint aspect, different from the server viewpoint aspect present in the TSP.
-Several examples of MLP instances can be found in daily life, such as delivery of goods \cite{Fischetti1993}, disaster situations \cite{Campbell2008}, data retrieval in networks \cite{Ezzine2010} and disk-head scheduling \cite{Blum1994}.
+Many real-life applications are associated with MLP due to its customer viewpoint aspect, different from the server viewpoint aspect present in TSP.
+Several examples of MLP instances can be found in daily life, such as delivery of goods \citep{Fischetti1993}, disk-head scheduling \citep{Blum1994}, disaster situations \citep{Campbell2008}, and data retrieval in networks \citep{Ezzine2010}.